Sheryl Reimer-Kirkham, RN PhD (Project Lead)

 Ikponwosa Ero, JD (Project Co-Lead)

 Ikponwosa Ero, herself a person with albinism, is a Human Rights lawyer.
 She was appointed as the first United Nations (UN) Independent Expert on the enjoyment of human rights by persons with albinism from 2015 to 2021.
-She is currently the Director, Human Rights Advocacy for Under the Same Sun (UTSS) and Technical Adviser, Africa Albinism Alliance.
+She is currently the Director, Human Rights Advocacy for Under the Same Sun (UTSS) and Senior Adviser and founder, Africa Albinism Network (AAN).
 She has worked extensively on issues about the human rights of persons with albinism, including serving as the international advocacy and legal officer for UTSS in Canada and Tanzania.
 She was instrumental in the writing and adoption of nine international human rights resolutions on albinism, including at the Human Rights Council, at the General Assembly, and at the African Commission for Human and Peoples’ Rights.

 Ramadimetja Shirley Mooa, RN PhD (Project Co-Lead)